angegnango/datadome_module/README.md

 - use it as remote dependencies from github
 - use as a third party library from pypi

-In our case we will use it as local dependencies in our cart_api webservice
+In our case we will install from github repository inside cart_api webservice